getsops/sops/README.rst

 **Questions?** ping "ulfr" in `#security` on `irc.mozilla.org <https://wiki.mozilla.org/IRC>`_ (use a web client like `mibbit <https://chat.mibbit.com>`_ ).

+**What happened to Python Sops?** We rewrote Sops in Go to solve a number of deployment issues, but the Python branch still exists under `python-sops`.
+You can still `pip install sops`, but we strongly recommend you use the Go version instead.

 .. sectnum::
 .. contents:: Table of Contents